exakat/exakat/docs/Rules.rst

 +--------------+--------------------------+

 .. _$this-is-not-an-array:

 $this Is Not An Array
 #####################

-`$this` variable represents the current object and it is not an array, unless the class (or its parents) has the `ArrayAccess <http://php.net/manual/en/class.arrayaccess.php>`_ interface.
+`$this` variable represents the current object and it is not an array, unless the class (or its parents) has the `'ArrayAccess <http://php.net/manual/en/class.arrayaccess.php>`_ interface.

 .. code-block:: php

    <?php

    // $this is an array
-   class Foo extends ArrayAccess {
+   class Foo extends 'ArrayAccess {
        function bar() {
            ++$this[3];
        }